 - Maintain your oral health routine

-Chocolate: When comparing chocolate to hard candy or gummies, chocolate is the best bet for your teeth.
-We’re not saying chocolate is good for your oral health, but it is better than the alternatives.
-Chocolate is one of the most popular candies handed out on Halloween.
-It’s easier to clean off our teeth than sticky candies because it melts away instead of sticking around.
+- Chocolate: When compared to hard candy or gummies, chocolate is a better choice for your teeth.
+We’re not saying chocolate is good for your oral health, but it’s better than the alternatives.
+Fortunately, chocolate is one of the most popular candies handed out on Halloween.
+It’s easier to clean off your teeth because it melts away instead of sticking around.

-Maintain Your Oral Health Routine: Halloween creates temptations that often disrupt our normal brushing routine.
-From staying out late to keeping candy around 24/7, it’s cavity-causing season.
+Halloween creates temptations that often disrupt our oral health routine.
+Between staying out late to bowls of candy within reach, Halloween is cavity-causing season.
 But if you keep your oral health in check, you can keep cavities away.
-Limit the number of treats per day and reinforce the need for good oral hygiene.
+Limit the number of treats your kiddo eats per day and reinforce the need for good oral hygiene.